Introduction

 Using Homonyms in your domain name means it will have to be spelt out when given verbally or risk giving out the wrong name.

-Internet users are prone to typing errors, and these mistakes can lead them astray from your intended website.
-By purchasing domain variations that include frequently misspelled versions of your desired name, you can effectively safeguard your online presence and ensure that visitors still land on your site.
+By purchasing frequently misspelled versions of your desired name, if available, you can safeguard your online presence and ensure that visitors still land on your site.
 You would just need to forward the misspelt domain name’s settings to your intended site

 This also avoids a competitor buying your a misspelt domain name and redirecting it to their own site.